niXman/named-args/README.md

 # tiny-args
-one more tiny implementation of the concept of named function arguments
+one more tiny implementation of the concept of named function arguments for C++11